-- If unable to exercise, the individual feels intense distress, anxiety, irritability, guilt, and/or depression
+- If unable to exercise, the individual feels intense distress, anxiety, irritability, guilt, and/or depression.

 The Connection Between Anorexia & Compulsive Exercise

-While compulsive exercise is a symptom found among all eating disorder diagnosis, it is most common among individuals with anorexia nervosa, with approximately 44.6 to 80 percent of anorexics suffering from compulsive exercise.
+While compulsive exercise is a symptom found among all eating disorder diagnoses, it is most common among individuals with anorexia nervosa, with approximately 44.6% to 80% of anorexic individuals suffering from compulsive exercise.

-Though the researchers assumed the rats would decrease their energy output since they were starving, they actually started expending more and more energy, even to an excessive, self-harming degree.
+Though the researchers assumed the rats would decrease their energy output since they were starving, they started expending more and more energy, even to an excessive, self-harming degree.

-Why Anorexia & Compulsive Exercise are a Dangerous Combination
+Why Anorexia & Compulsive Exercise Are a Dangerous Combination

 As we know, compulsive exercise and anorexia often go hand in hand, with the former (compulsive exercise) often being fueled by the latter (energy imbalances from caloric restriction).
-But what kind of impact does compulsive exercise have on individuals with anorexia nervosa?
+But what impact does compulsive exercise have on individuals with anorexia nervosa?

 Increased Risk of Medical Complications

-Worsened Treatment Outcomes
+Poor Treatment Outcomes

-One study found that adult anorexia patients who engaged in compulsive exercise had to be hospitalized longer, were at a greater risk of relapse, and required more energy input and weight gain during re-feeding than anorexics who did not engage in compulsive exercise.
+One study found that adult anorexia patients who engaged in the compulsive exercise had to be hospitalized longer, were at a greater risk of relapse, and required more energy input and weight gain during re feeding than anorexic individuals who did not engage in compulsive exercise.